Antigua Hacienda Yaravilca

 There are four restaurants on the grounds: a pricey Novo Andina restaurant, a Sushi bar, a more casual café, and a bar where you can order snacks.
 Many of the fruits and herbs served here are grown in the gardens.
 There’s also a small library, an art gallery, cinema, an orchid pyramid, business center, several gift shops, a lovingly restored chapel, infinity pool, Jacuzzi, and a handful of alpacas and peacocks that roam the property.
 Free guided tours that depart from the lobby throughout the day explore each of these segments.

 The Aranwa’s 25,000 square–foot spa is the most impressive in the entire Cuzco region and the facilities are world class.
 They employ a local shaman for mystic rituals and coca leaf readings and offer unusual treatments based on the setting—like wind and water meditation chambers and stone table massages.
 Yoga, wellness and lifestyle counseling, and a full range of standard treatments are on the menu too.

-For the first hotel to open for Aranwa, the chain has set the bar extremely high.
-The Sacred Valley property combines the best aspects of other nearby resorts like the spa qualities of Sol y Luna Lodge and the lavishness of the Urubamba Villas.
+The chain set the bar extremely high with the debut property of the budding Aranwa Hotels.
+The Sacred Valley property combines the best aspects of other nearby resorts like the spa qualities of Sol y Luna Lodge and the roominess of the Tambo del Inka property.
 While some of the restaurant prices are rather inflated, the price of a room or a spa treatment is extremely reasonable (especially when booking through Preferred Hotels & Resorts with an American Express Card).
 This is a hotel chain to watch in Peru.